beginning of content

 An imaging-assisted wide local excision (lumpectomy) involves removing the cancer with a rim of breast tissue around the cancer.

-Before the operation, if your surgeon cannot feel the cancer, they will plan for a breast radiologist to carry out a marking procedure.
+Before the procedure, if your surgeon cannot feel the cancer, they will plan for a breast radiologist to carry out a marking procedure.

 Your surgeon will tell you if your nipple needs to be removed.
-As well as removing your breast tissue, your surgeon may remove lymph nodes in your armpit to find out if there are any cancer cells in them.
+As well as removing your breast tissue, your surgeon may remove glands (lymph nodes) in your armpit to find out if there are any cancer cells in them.

 Removing the cancer by surgery gives you the best chance of being free of early breast cancer.
 The breast tissue and lymph nodes that your surgeon removes will be examined under a microscope to help decide on any further treatment.